kebsOps/dareyio-pbl/Project25.md

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/15ca6c29-2a2f-423b-b288-f92869e30551)

-Add the repo
+Add the jfrog remote repository on your laptop/computer

 `helm repo add jfrog https://charts.jfrog.io`

+Create a namespace called tools where all the tools for DevOps will be deployed.

+`kubectl create ns tools`

-Update the helm repo index on my local machine/laptop
+Update the helm repo index on your local machine/laptop

 `helm repo update`